 Debbie Winterbourne

 Debbie Winterbourne is a bridge teacher qualified with the English Bridge Union, who has been playing bridge all her life.
 She grew up with a keen bridge-playing mother and learned the basics from an early age.
-She founded Quantum Bridge Teaching Club in 2020 with Mark Pharoah and now both manages and teaches regularly at the club.
+She founded Quantum Bridge Teaching Club in 2020 and now both manages and teaches regularly at the club.

 Debbie is practising psychotherapist, a retired practising (but still teaching) lawyer and a qualified adult education teacher.
 She believes that bridge is a fascinating game that will keep you hooked for life!